Sir William Johnson, 1st Baronet

-Johnson commanded Iroquois and colonial militia forces against the French and their allies during the French and Indian War, the North American theater of the Seven Years' War (1754–1763) in Europe.
-His role in the British victory at the Battle of Lake George in 1755 earned him a baronetcy of New York.
-His capture of Fort Niagara from the French in 1759 brought him additional renown.
-Serving as the British Superintendent of Indian Affairs for the northern district from 1756 until his death in 1774, Johnson worked to keep American Indians attached to the British interest.
-Johnson's counterpart for the southern colonies was John Stuart.

 Early life and career

 William Johnson was born around 1715 in County Meath, in the Kingdom of Ireland.
-He was the eldest son of Christopher Johnson (1687–1764) of Smithstown, Co.
-Meath and Anne Warren, daughter of Michael Warren of Warrenstown, Co.
-Meath and Catherine Aylmer, sister of Admiral Matthew Aylmer, 1st Baron Aylmer.
+He was the eldest son of Christopher Johnson (1687–1764) of Smithstown, County Meath, and Anne Warren, daughter of Michael Warren of Warrenstown, County Meath and Catherine Aylmer, sister of Admiral Matthew Aylmer, 1st Baron Aylmer.

-His mother Anne was from an "Old English" Catholic gentry family who had, in previous generations, lost much of their status to Protestant English colonists.
-Christopher Johnson was descended from the O'Neill of the Fews dynasty of County Armagh.
-William Johnson's paternal grandfather was originally known as William MacShane, but changed his surname to Johnson, the Anglicization of the Gaelic Mac Seáin.
+His mother Anne was from an "Old English" Catholic gentry family who had, in previous generations, lost much of their status to the "New English".
+His father was descended from the O'Neill dynasty of County Armagh.
+William Johnson's paternal grandfather was originally known as William MacShane, but changed his surname to Johnson, the Anglicization of the Gaelic Mac Seáin or Seagháin.

 Some early biographers portrayed William Johnson as living in poverty in Ireland, but modern studies reveal that his family lived a comfortable, if modest, lifestyle.
-Although the Johnson family had a history of Jacobitism, William Johnson's uncle Peter Warren was raised as a Protestant to enable him to pursue a career in the British Royal Navy.
+Although the Johnson family had a history of Jacobitism, William Johnson's maternal uncle Peter Warren was raised as a Protestant to enable him to pursue a career in the British Royal Navy.
 He achieved considerable success, gaining wealth along the way.

 As a Catholic, William Johnson had limited opportunities for advancement in the institutions of the British Empire.
 Never particularly religious, Johnson converted to Protestantism when offered an opportunity to work for his uncle in British America.